3dd13/impressionist/README.md

 A lightweight plugin that logs impressions per action or manually per model

-Changes made on thie fork
+Changes made on the fork
 =============

 1. took away attr\_accessible to make it runnable on rails4